ibm-cloud-docs/sap/sap-terraform-automate-intro-hana-db-backup-cos.md

 To save costs the Bastion server, with its SAP media dedicated storage, can be decommissioned after the SAP solutions are successfully implemented on {{site.data.keyword.cloud_notm}} VPC cloud.
 Or, you can keep the Bastion server and use it as a jump host for that specific region.

+This automation is offered free of charge however, the provisioned infrastructure comes at cost. {: note}